 to give people time to catch planes and/or drive home;

-our international workshops end later, so again, check the individual ones for specific times, and make your travel plans accordingly.
+our international workshops end later, generally with a final dinner together, so again, check the individual ones for specific times, and make your travel plans accordingly.

 For those who must leave earlier, we always try to show